Antony Root: Career

 In 2005 he returned to the UK to take up the position of senior vice-president, European production, for Sony Pictures Television.
 In this role, which he held until December 2009, he was responsible for all development and production in the European region including the management of its wholly owned and joint venture entities in six countries.

 From January 2010 to October 2011 he worked as an international consultant and executive producer.
 His assignments included serving as director of Industry Week at the RomaFictionFest in 2010 and 2011.

 In October 2011 he took up the position of executive vice-president, original programming and production, at HBO Europe.
 In this role he headed HBO Europe's original programming division with direct reports in London, Copenhagen and Madrid and operating departments in Warsaw, Prague, Budapest and Bucharest.
 He was responsible for the creative, production and financial supervision of all HBO Europe original programming and for the selection of fiction and documentary programmes to be developed and produced.
 He was a member of HBO Europe's senior management team and reported to the CEO.
-By the end of 2019 over 600 episodes and 370 hours had been produced under his supervision.

-In 2020 Root was appointed head of original production for WarnerMedia EMEA.
-In this role he continues to oversee the original programming output of HBO Europe with added responsibilities for the original productions commissioned by the Turner channels in Spain, Germany and France and by HBO Max in Europe.
+In 2020 Root was appointed Head of Original Production for WarnerMedia EMEA.
+In this expanded role he continued to oversee the original programming output of HBO Europe with added responsibilities for the original productions commissioned by the Turner channels in Spain, Germany and France and by HBO Max across EMEA.
+He retired from this position in March 2023.

-Productions with which he has been associated as producer or executive producer have won BAFTA, Peabody and Banff awards, as well as many local awards in HBO Europe's operating regions, and have been nominated for European Film Awards, Primetime Emmys, Golden Globes and Oscars.
+Productions with which Root has been associated as producer or executive producer have won BAFTA, Peabody and Banff awards, as well as many local awards in HBO Europe and HBO Max's operating regions, and have been nominated for European Film Awards, Primetime Emmys, Golden Globes and Oscars.